luisr-1/luisr-1/README.md

 <table>
   <tr>
     <td>
       <p>Hi, there!
 My name is Luis.
 I'm currently a Computer Science student at UFABC.
-My hobbies are listening to music and traveling wherever I can afford to go (I need money!).</p>
+My hobbies are listening to music and traveling with my loved girlfriend wherever we can afford to go (We need money!).</p>
       <p>I primarily focus on Backend development (Web APIs), and I'm currently expanding my knowledge into System Programming.</p>
     </td>
     <td align="right">